 Clearly, all possible commonalities do not need to be discussed prior to a joint meeting, but in this second stage enough common concerns should be addressed so that something positive can occur during the meeting.
 As you know, observable progress is more important in early meetings that trying to arrange a joint session with the unrealistic hope of solving the problem once and for all.

 Kasey and Laurie provide an example of a situation regarding step two.
-As you observed on Track 6, Kasey was making significant progress into understanding Laurie’s point of view.
-Both girls are in different stages of the same puberty stage, and both feel a great deal of pressure to be liked by others, although they react in different ways.
+As you observed in Section 6, Kasey was making significant progress into understanding Laurie’s point of view.
+Both girls are in different aspects of the same puberty stage, and both feel a great deal of pressure to be liked by others, although they react in different ways.

 I use the Assessing Group Readiness checklist in order to help assess whether or not individuals involved in counseling following an incident of internet bullying are ready to proceed out of step two into working jointly.
 I find that for both bully and victim to move to meeting jointly in a productive manner, the following need to be in place: